Bomvana: Agriculture and husbandry

-Early Education
+Early education

 Education had effectively split the Amabomvana into two groups: the “red” illiterate people and the “school”.
-The red people, or amaqaba, continue to paint themselves with red ochre and are classified as educated in traditional ways and the “school” people, or "amaqhobhoka”, are people who have left traditional life and are usually Christians and educated in Western ways.
+The red people, or amaqaba, continue to paint themselves with red ochre and are classified as educated in traditional ways and the “school” people, or "amagqobhoka”, are people who have left traditional life and are usually Christians and educated in Western ways.

 In 1878, the countryside which the AmaBomvana occupied was involved in a war and Moni, the chief of the Bomvanas, was unable to maintain neutrality so applied to be received as a British subject.
 The high commissioner accepted his offer, and took possession of the district surrounding the Mbase River, called Elliotdale, and brought the area under the British flag, ensuring the protection of the AmaBomvana.
 In the aftermath of the annexation of the Transkei in the 1890s, measures to disempower the traditional leaders and extend the authority of the colonialists brought dislocation to the societies, which mostly depended on traditional leadership like the Bomvana and the Gcalecka.

-Similarly, the impact of migrant labour during the apartheid years has withdrawn from their tribal society and mobilised men between the ages of 18-50 for the labour market.
+Similarly, the impact of migrant labour during the apartheid years has withdrawn from their tribal society and mobilised men between the ages of 18 and 50 for the labour market.